PDIS/transcript/2022-10-21-BBC-HARDTalk.md

 You are the first openly transgender minister anywhere in the world.
 So, you know, a first there.

-But given that your own department is the Ministry for Digital Affairs, you need to strengthen Taiwan's digital protection.
+But given that your own department is the Ministry of Digital Affairs, you need to strengthen Taiwan's digital protection.

 So how capable is your infrastructure of withstanding these cyberattacks from China?